This article includes links which we may receive compensation for if you click, at no cost to you.

 - Age 30: $25.94

 - Wide range of policies.
-AIG offers whole, universal, and term policies.
+AIG offers whole life, universal, and term policies.

 - Award-winning company.
 In 2015, AIG scooped up four awards at Global Finance’s World Best Global Insurers awards!